 Now, earning money from these things I mentioned above is not impossible.
 I have managed to earn 2400€/mo as an affiliate.
 But it is not easy, it is not reliable, and it depends on factors that cannot be taught, like being in the right place talking about the right thing at the right moment.

 Most things these courses teach you don’t work anymore.
 Not at least the way they teach them to you.
 They worked some years ago, when just a few people were doing it, and there was almost no competition.
 Others are just basic stuff to get started, but thousands of people have followed that same path before you and failed miserably.
 No course can guarantee that your business will be successful.
 Otherwise, we’ll all be millionaires.

 So if you want to be a digital nomad, find a job, found a business, or start something nobody is doing already, and make sure to get a reliable source of income out of it first.
-If you start traveling and try to quick-start your business while on the road, you are going to fail miserably.
+If you start traveling and try to kick-start your business while on the road, you are going to fail miserably.
 Maybe not, but the odds are against you.

 Being a digital nomad is not sunny beaches and surf